-This Homemade Taco Seasoning recipe is a perfect blend of spices that will add that delicious taco flavor to your food.
-Making your own taco seasoning is the tastiest and easiest way to add flavor without adding sugar or gluten to your food.
-It is also low carb at only 1 net carb per tablespoon.
+This Homemade Taco Seasoning recipe is a savory spice blend that will add delicious flavor to your next taco night.
+Making your own seasoning is the tastiest and easiest way to add flavor to your next taco Tuesday!

 The great thing about making your own spice blends is you can make them any way you want.
 With as little or as much heat as you desire.